titzer/oopsla22-artifact/README.md

  claims:

 Section 3.4

- - Final paragraph: "the difference between the best (tuned) and worse (untuned) interpreter performance is 20% to 60% across the benchmark suite"
+ * Final paragraph: "the difference between the best (tuned) and worse (untuned) interpreter performance is 20% to 60% across the benchmark suite"
-   - supported by additional runs, comparing with ENGINES="wizeng wizeng-slow"
+   * supported by additional runs, comparing with ENGINES="wizeng wizeng-slow"

 Section 4.2

- - From Figure 8
+ * From Figure 8
-   - translation time for optimizing compilers is over 1000ns/byte
+   * translation time for optimizing compilers is over 1000ns/byte
-   - translation time for baseline compilers ranges from ~200-800ns/byte
+   * translation time for baseline compilers ranges from ~200-800ns/byte
-   - translation time for rewriting interpreters ranges from ~20-200ns/byte
+   * translation time for rewriting interpreters ranges from ~20-200ns/byte
-   - translation time for wizard ranges from 3-4ns/byte Section 4.3
+   * translation time for wizard ranges from 3-4ns/byte

+Section 4.3

- - From Figure 9
+ * From Figure 9
-   - translation space ratio for wamr is about ~3.7
+   * translation space ratio for wamr is about ~3.7
-   - translation space ratio for wasm3 is about ~2.0
+   * translation space ratio for wasm3 is about ~2.0
-   - translation space ratio for jsc-int is about ~1.0
+   * translation space ratio for jsc-int is about ~1.0
-   - translation space ratio for v8-liftoff is about 2.5-2.6
+   * translation space ratio for v8-liftoff is about 2.5-2.6
-   - translation space ratio for v8-turbofan is about 2.4-2.7
+   * translation space ratio for v8-turbofan is about 2.4-2.7
-   - translation space ratio for wizard is about 0.3-0.4 Section 4.4
+   * translation space ratio for wizard is about 0.3-0.4
- - From Figure 10
-   - absolute execution time of benchmarks on v8-turbofan and wasm3
- - From Figure 11
-   - normalized execution time of wasm3 (relative to turbofan)
-     - below 1x for 4 shortest benchmarks, between 2x and 5x for middle 10, trending to 10x for remaining
-   - normalized execution time of baseline compilers
-     - below 1x for 4 shortest benchmarks, between 1x and 1x for middle 9, trending to 2.5x-3.x for remaining
-   - normalized execution time of optimizing compilers
-     - 1x to 2x for nearly all benchmarks
- - From Figure 12
-   - normalized execution time of all interpreters (relative to wasm3) is within 1.5x to 3.5x
-   - wizard performs roughly on par with wamr-classic (outliers are +/- 10%)
-   - wizard performs on with wamr-fast for 4 shortest benchmarks
-   - wamr-fast is around 1.5x slower than wasm3 on nearly all benchmarks
-   - wizard is on par (+/- 5%) with jsc-int for nearly all benchmarks

  Section 4.4

+ * From Figure 10
+   * absolute execution time of benchmarks on v8-turbofan and wasm3
+ * From Figure 11
+   * normalized execution time of wasm3 (relative to turbofan)
+     * below 1x for 4 shortest benchmarks, between 2x and 5x for middle 10, trending to 10x for remaining
+   * normalized execution time of baseline compilers
+     * below 1x for 4 shortest benchmarks, between 1x and 1x for middle 9, trending to 2.5x-3.x for remaining
+   * normalized execution time of optimizing compilers
+     * 1x to 2x for nearly all benchmarks
+ * From Figure 12
+   * normalized execution time of all interpreters (relative to wasm3) is within 1.5x to 3.5x
+   * wizard performs roughly on par with wamr-classic (outliers are +/- 10%)
+   * wizard performs on with wamr-fast for 4 shortest benchmarks
+   * wamr-fast is around 1.5x slower than wasm3 on nearly all benchmarks
+   * wizard is on par (+/- 5%) with jsc-int for nearly all benchmarks
-  - the jump table for wamr improves performance by roughly 2x
+ * The jump table for wamr improves performance by roughly 2x
-    - supported by additional runs, comparing ENGINES="wamr-classic wamr-slow"
+   * Supported by additional runs, comparing ENGINES="wamr-classic wamr-slow"
-  - the pathological program can show up to 8x slowdown

 ## Getting Started Guide